Testing an exact diffraction formula with gravitational wave source lensed by a supermassive black hole in binary systems: Observable Differences

 \subsection{$F$ as the function of frequency $w$}

-For simplicity, we adopt point mass lens model as our lens model, which can be used to describe BH or other compact objects.
-For point mass lens model, lens potential $\psi(x)=\ln x$ and it is a axial symmetric lens, thus we can adopt Equation~\eqref{eq:F_wycospolar} to calculate the new formula of diffraction integral.
+For simplicity, we utilize the point mass lens model, which can describe black holes or other compact objects, as our lens model.
+For the point mass lens model, the lens potential is given by $\psi(x)=\ln x$, which is an axially symmetric lens.
+Therefore, we can employ Equation~\eqref{eq:F_wycospolar} to compute the exact diffraction integral.

-As for the numerical integral, some traditional numerical integral method (e.g. \cite{1995ApJ...442...67U}) are invalid for the new diffraction integral, we can adopt Levin type method \cite{Levin1982,2008mgm..conf..807M} or asymptotic expansion method \cite{Takahashi_Thesis} to calculate it (more numerical recipes see \cite{2020PhRvD.102l4076G}).
+Regarding numerical integration, certain traditional methods (e.g., \cite{1995ApJ...442...67U}) are unsuitable for the exact diffraction integral.
+Instead, we can use the Levin-type method \cite{Levin1982,2008mgm..conf..807M} or the asymptotic expansion method \cite{Takahashi_Thesis} for calculations (for more numerical techniques, see \cite{2020PhRvD.102l4076G}; for the Picard-Lefschetz method, see \cite{2019arXiv190904632F}).

-If the frequency $f$ of the GW source is varying with time, its frequency can sweep over a wide frequency range.
-Thus we show the amplification factor $F(w,y)$ as the function of dimensionless frequency $w$ for different $y$ in Figure~\ref{fig:F_w} by assuming the same parameters as Section~\ref{sec:binary}.
-Here we just show the modules of $F$ in Figure~\ref{fig:F_w} for new and traditional formulas.
-Since the phase difference of $F$ between them is insignificant, we just show a part of it in Appendix~\ref{sec:phase}.
-We mainly show modules of amplification factors $|F|$ in this paper.
+If the GW source's frequency $f$ varies over time, it can sweep over a wide frequency range.
+Consequently, in Figure~\ref{fig:F_w}, we illustrate the amplification factor $F(w,y)$ as a function of the dimensionless frequency $w$ for different values of $y$.
+These calculations assume the same parameters as those listed in the fourth row (specifically, $D_{\rm LS}=0.1$\,AU) of Table~\ref{tab:D_ratio}.
+For clarity, Figure~\ref{fig:F_w} only displays the modules of $F$ for both exact and approximate formulas, as the phase difference between them is insignificant (see Appendix~\ref{sec:phase} for an example of the phase difference).
+Furthermore, since the absolute phase of lensing can be challenging to measure or calculate and is dependent on a specific basis, this paper primarily focuses on presenting the modules of amplification factors $|F|$.